Adding your Contacts

 • The content of the first record of the CSV file under Preview Information,

-Let us use an example of how the field matching is done.
+The following example shows how field matching works.
 The CSV file to be uploaded looks as follows.
-Note that although it looks a spreadsheet, it is in fact an Excel file saved with the .csv extension.
+Although it looks like a spreadsheet, it is an Excel file saved with the .csv extension.

 The resulting uploaded file would yield the following matching table in the Field Mapping screen.
-The salient points in this table are, all of the entries under the Column Match header of the table are set to the icon that represents Skipped Column as shown in the legend guide in the top right corner that displays all of the possible matching states of any given entry.
+All entries under the Column Match header are set to the Skipped Column icon.
+The legend guide in the top right corner shows all possible matching states.

-The next header, Preview Information, displays the first subscriber record of the CSV file with its corresponding values.
+The next header, Preview Information, displays the first contact record of the CSV file with its corresponding values.
+The phone number format in the CSV file must adhere to the ITU E.164 recommendation: a maximum of 15 digits including the Country Code and the national variant.

-As the platform requires some basic information to be able to engage subscribers, such as mobile phone number and email addresses, these are the easiest attributes to begin the matching with.
+The platform requires basic contact information such as mobile phone numbers and email addresses.
+These are the easiest attributes to match first.

 So, to match the cell # field in the CSV file with the platform's mobile field, under the Field Name column,

 1. Select Skip in the row of the cell # entry.
-This will display a dropdown menu, with two sections with a set of options in each of them:
+A dropdown menu appears with two sections:

 258

-Select your match column represents the list of all current platform fields to be matched against which could be the default fields or ones that you have added to the platform.
-Other headers that have correspondence with platform fields can be selected through the Skip dropdown menu to include those in the Subscribers List of the platform.
+Select your match column represents the list of all current platform fields to be matched against, which could be the default fields or ones that you have added to the platform.
+You select other matching headers through the Skip dropdown menu to include them in the Contacts List.

-1. In the Select your match column section choose mobile from the menu, since cell# corresponds to the mobile number of the subscriber.
+1. In the Select your match column section, choose mobile from the menu, since cell# corresponds to the mobile number of the contact.
 This action changes the appearance of this particular entry in the matching table to the following,

 Any attribute of the file records that has a counterpart in the platform fields is added through this procedure.